 Okra leaves can be eaten basically as you would spinach, such as raw in salads, sandwiches, steamed, sautéed and chopped up in soups.
 The younger fresher leaves are bests raw, but the larger ones are also good steamed and sautéed.

-We harvest a few okra leaves during the season, being careful not to strip the plant of its solar receptors for fueling the pod growth.
+We harvest a few okra leaves during the season, being careful not to strip the plant of too many of its solar receptors for fueling the pod growth.
 Then at season’s end, for us in zone 7a that’s fall, we make sure to harvest all healthy okra leaves before pulling out the plant to make way for planting garlic.

 Okra contains 22% of daily values (DV) of vitamin C.